danielenricocahall/pysquagg/README.md

 # TODO
 - [ ] Identify if we can reduce the runtime of some operations to be sublinear
 - [ ] Perform more extensive benchmarking
+- [ ] Determine if we can simplify combining more than 2 `PySquagg` instances

 > 💡 Interested in contributing?
 Check out the [Local Development & Contributions Guide](https://github.com/danielenricocahall/pysquagg/blob/main/CONTRIBUTING.md).